apollographql/spotify-showcase/docs/serverless-demo.md

 }
 ```

-## Viewing your graphs changelog
+## Viewing your graph's changelog

-Every update that is successfully made to your graph will appear as a changelog entry.
+Every update that is successfully made to your graph will appear as a Changelog entry.
 Since we just added the SpaceX API, we can head over to the [Changelog]({{ graph.url.changelog }}) tab and wee a list of everything we added.

 You can also see a more detailed breakdown of the schema with the ability to search to find whatever you need.
-You can filter by multiple criteria, like specific subgraphs or even Entities you have defined.
+You can filter by multiple criteria, like specific subgraphs or even entities you have defined.

-> If you don't know what an Entity is in [Apollo Federation](https://www.apollographql.com/docs/federation), head over to our [docs](https://www.apollographql.com/docs/federation/entities) to learn more.
+> If you don't know what an entity is in [Apollo Federation](https://www.apollographql.com/docs/federation), head over to our [docs](https://www.apollographql.com/docs/federation/entities) to learn more.

 ## Understanding the usage of your graph

 The Apollo Router automatically collects usage information on your graph based on what fields are being requested from client applications.
 You can start diving into specific fields and their usage in the graph by heading to the [Fields tab]({{ graph.url.fields }}).

-In the top search bad of the Fields tab, try searching for `CurrentUser` to find the `me` field we queries.
-You can also click the flied insights button to the right to view a more detailed breakdown of the usage in this specific field.
+At the top of the Fields page, use the search bar to search for `CurrentUser` to find the `me` field we can query.
+You can also click the field insights button to the right to view a more detailed breakdown of the usage of this specific field.

 ## Knowing when to start pruning your graph

-Since GraphOS has the usage information of our graph, it can also identify fields marked with the `@deprecated` directive and tell us if they are still being useed or not.
-In the same [Fields tab]({{ graph.url.fields }}), select the "Deprecations" at the top and you should see some deprecated fields that were added from the SpaceX API.
+Since GraphOS has the usage information of our graph, it can also identify fields marked with the `@deprecated` directive and tell us if they are still being used or not.
+In the same [Fields tab]({{ graph.url.fields }}), select "Deprecations" at the top and you should see some deprecated fields that were added from the SpaceX API.

 ## Looking at individual operations